 Baker, Rauch & Lang “Double Drive Coach” – 1919

-Electric traction was successful both in Europe (the first person who drove faster than 100 kph was the Belgian Camille Jenatzy in 1899 in his electric torpedo “Jamais contente”) and in the USA, where in 1894 the first electric taxi cabs circulated in New York; in 1904 one third of the entire American car pool on the road had electric traction and in 1912, 10.000 electric vehicles were produced per year.
-The electric car was silent, simple, clean and easy to handle: in fact it was the favourite car of high class ladies, who could use it without the help of the chauffeur, that much needed drivermechanic for the complicated petrol cars at the beginning of the century.
-From the Twenties, electric traction was only used for commercial vehicles: who does not remember the milk delivery vans seen in the American movies?
+Electric powetrain was successful both in Europe (the first person who reached 100 kph was the Belgian Camille Jenatzy in 1899 in his electric torpedo “Jamais contente”) and in the USA, where in 1894 the first electric taxi cabs were driving around New York; in 1904 one third of the entire American car pool on the road was electric and in 1912, they produced 10.000 electric vehicles per year.
+The electric car was silent, simple, clean and easy to handle: in fact it was the favourite car of high class ladies, who could use it without the help of the chauffeur, that driver-mechanic who was necessary for the complicated petrol cars of the early 1900s.
+From the Twenties, electric powertrain was only used for commercial vehicles: do you remember the milk delivery vans in American movies?

-The car on show was built by Baker, Rauch & Lang.
-It could be driven, by a bar, both from the front and rear seats: in this case the two front seats turn and the interior becomes a perfect lounge!
-Considering the dangerous situation, a mechanical system switches on the horn which sounds just like a tram.
+The car displayed at the Museo was built by Baker, Rauch & Lang.
+It could be driven, through a metal bar, both from the front and rear seats: in this latter case, the two front seats could be moved facing the rear ones and the interior became a perfect lounge!
+Considering that the car didn’t make much noise, a mechanical system sounds a bell similar to a tram when reversing the car.
 The car has a driving autonomy of about 70 kilometers.

 In the 70s the Baker-Raulang e Moto Truc was bought by Linde AG, the biggest elevator and industrial material handling company, renaming it Baker Material Handling Corp.